Mr-Physicist/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Gauge/Gravity Duality",
-  "String/M Theory",
   "Early Universe Physics",
-  "The Wave Function of the Universe"
+  "The Wave Function of the Universe",
+  "Machine Learnig",
+  "Big Data",
+  "IoT"
 ]

 # Organizational groups that you belong to (for People widget)